cofenberg/pixellight/External/Optional/Max2011/Readme.txt

 - Used by the scene exported plugin "PL3dsMaxSceneExport" for 3ds Max 2011
 - We're sorry, but due to legal issues we can't provide you with a downloadable package
 - The 3ds Max 2011 SDK is on your 3ds Max 2011 DVD

+The following files were added from "maxsdk/samples/modifiers/morpher" to be able to access the morph modifier
+correctly:
+- "include/morpher/"

+The following files were added from "maxsdk/samples/materials/NormalBump" to be able to access the 'Normal Bump' texture map slot correctly:
+- "include/NormalBump/"